-For this assignment, you will be asked to write a 3-4-page critique of a documentary that we will watch together in class on March 14.
+For this assignment, you will be asked to write a 4-5-page critique of a documentary that we will watch together in class on March 10.
 You will not have another opportunity to watch this film, so it is imperative that you attend the whole lecture.
 A critical reading of a documentary asks you to identify the director's main argument (thesis) about intersectionality in the subculture she studies (including gender, race, class, and sexuality), her subarguments that she uses to prove her main argument and the evidence that she uses to support her arguments.
 Then you need to make your OWN argument about whether or not she successfully argues her point.
 You need to have your own thesis ("The director argues that...Her argument is successful because...")
 This is not a report or a personal reflection.
 It is not relevant whether or not you agree with the director.
 It only matters if you think the director made a solid point.
+You should not use any outside sources for this assignment, but you need to cite the film using MLA format.
 You will submit the assignment via CuLearn.
 We will discuss this as we get closer to the due date.